StarmanMartin/simple-router/README.md

 * `.Put(path string, handler ...HTTPHandler)`
 * `.All(path string, handler ...HTTPHandler)`

+The path allows to add route parameter. "/:name" adds a parameter called "name" to the RouteParams filed at the request instance.
+It is possibe to use a wildecard in your path with \*.

 #### Public file server

 To set a public web-folder the router has the method `router.Public(path string)`.
 The path has two meanings: